Laboratory evaluation of the immune system

 E Richard Stiehm, MD

 - Section Editor — Immunology and immunodeficiency

 - David Geffen School of Medicine at UCLA

 Immune deficiency most often comes to clinical attention because of an increase in the incidence or severity of infectious illness beyond what is considered "normal."
 This topic review will provide a general approach to the laboratory evaluation of the immune system, beginning with screening tests and progressing through the indications for more advanced immunologic testing.
 Indications for referral to a specialist are discussed, and links to more detailed topics about the different groups of disorders are provided here and throughout the topic.
-(See "Primary humoral immune deficiencies: An overview" and "Combined immunodeficiencies" and "Primary disorders of phagocytic function: An overview" and "Laboratory evaluation of neutropenia and neutrophil dysfunction" and "Overview and clinical assessment of the complement system".)
+(See "Primary humoral immunodeficiencies: An overview" and "Combined immunodeficiencies" and "Primary disorders of phagocytic function: An overview" and "Laboratory evaluation of neutrophil disorders" and "Overview and clinical assessment of the complement system".)